bahmoudd/arch-install-guide/README.md

 blkid [root] -s UUID
 ```

-(Keeping in mind that sdx refers to the drive you want to install Arch Linux onto)

 Save and exit.

 We need to make a similar file for the fallback image.
 To do that, type: